 The availability of a nationally significant textile machinery collection located in a historic textile mill facility is fortunate.
 The fact that these are centrally located in one of the state's earliest textile production areas is unprecedented.
 The committee finds that the collections and real property of the Randolph Heritage Conservancy could serve as the foundation of a museum to interpret the state's textile production and industrial history if the North Carolina Historical Commission and Joint Legislative Oversight Committee on Agriculture and Natural and Economic Resources wish to establish one.
 The establishment of this museum would be feasible if the appropriate level of onetime and continuing resources was provided to the Department of Natural and Cultural Resources and to Randolph Heritage Conservancy, acting as the museum's nonprofit support group.
-The committee finds that a legislatively directed grant of \$30 million to RHC would allow rehabilitation of the Cedar Falls mill facility through Phase 1 of the proposed development plan.
+The committee finds that a legislatively directed grant of \$30 million to RHC would allow stabilization and restoration of the Cedar Falls mill facility through Phase 1 of the proposed development plan.
 Randolph Heritage Conservancy, as a private nonprofit, would be able to perform the necessary upgrades to the building more cost effectively than the state.
 Phase 2 would prepare a portion of the facility for an initial opening at a cost of \$600,000.
-A part-time contract worker would be needed to begin collecting and documenting materials related to mill village life at a cost of \$40,000 per year beginning as soon as possible and remaining until Phase 3 takes effect.
-Ongoing annual appropriations to DNCR in the amount of approximately \$820,000 for salaries and benefits and approximately \$500,000 -\$680,000 for operating expenses would be necessary with the beginning of Phase 3.
+Ongoing annual appropriations to DNCR in the amount of approximately \$820,000 for salaries and benefits and approximately \$500,000 -\$680,000 for operating expenses would be necessary.

 The committee further recommends the establishment of a Textile Heritage Network that would connect the various local and community-based textile museums and sites across the state.

 This network would be administered by the textile museum and would require no additional appropriations.